-Based on SDT (Ryan & Deci, 2017; Weinstein et al., 2016), ten suggested activities were provided for participants in the experimental condition (intervention), and they were instructed to follow the activities each day morning.
-That is, we send one activity each morning to the participants in the experimental condition (Table 1).
-Participants were provided some options on how to do the activities on each day, including, volitionally do the activities, choose different activities based on their interests or preferences that were also based on the main theme on that day, do the activities with family members (if possible), feel free to do the activity whenever they would prefer to do during the day, and they were provided some examples of activities to achieve their tasks.
-If they had any questions regarding the activities, they could ask Research Assistant (RA).
-We were also provided a general suggestion regarding health recommendations provided by WHO (e.g., washing hands).
-Participants in the control condition were only asked to complete online surveys three times as did participants in the intervention condition.
+Based on SDT (Ryan & Deci, 2017; Weinstein et al., 2016), ten suggested activities were provided for participants in the experimental condition (intervention), and they were instructed to follow the activities each morning.
+That is, we sent one activity each morning to the participants in the experimental condition (Table 1).
+Participants were provided with some options on how to do the activities each day, including volitionally doing the activities, choosing different activities based on their interests or preferences that were also based on the main theme of that day, doing the activities with family members (if possible), feeling free to do the activity whenever they preferred during the day, and they were provided with some examples of activities to achieve their tasks.
+If they had any questions regarding the activities, they could ask the Research Assistant (RA).
+We also provided a general suggestion regarding health recommendations provided by WHO (e.g. washing hands).
+Participants in the control condition were only asked to complete online surveys three times as did the participants in the intervention condition.